joshcarp/afterwork-go/README.md

     -   Wrap the body at 80 characters
     -   Use the body to explain what and why vs. how
     -   Use `git rebase -i COMMIT_HASH` to rework your commits if necessary
--   Fill in PR description and reference an Issue for instance with `#6`
 -   Review the "Files changed" section of your PR
 -   "Think of the reviewer: your code needs to be reviewable and that should be a prime concern when writing your code, commits and PRs." (@camh-anz)
 -   Review a colleague's PR and add a link to the review in your own PR description